College of Bible & Ministry

 Center for Distance Education

-Harding's Center for Distance Education in Bible and Ministry recognizes that many adult and non-traditional learners would like to advance their knowledge and skills in religious education but need a variety of options to fit complex lives.
+Harding's Center for Distance Education in Bible & Ministry recognizes that many adult and non-traditional learners would like to advance their knowledge and skills in religious education but need a variety of options to fit complex lives.
 The CDE provides training and education appropriate for students entering into full-time or volunteer religious vocations.
 By designing a degree program for online students in addition to our current on-campus community for adult majors in Bible, Harding provides ministry education opportunities to students who are place-bound or need an alternative to a full-time degree on the main campus.
 Students are also able to connect with their broader learning community through our own chapel service, which is available on campus and online.
-We would love to provide you with more information or help you through the application and enrollment process.
+We would love to provide you with more Equip information or help you through the Enrollment Process.

 Equip at Harding University